JosephBARBIERDARNAL/barbierjoseph.com/docs/blog/open-source-starts-with-a-good-issue.md

 - focus on things you understand
 - focus on things you find fun
 - don't believe AI will do the hard part for you
-- express you well, in English (LLMs can help you a lot for this)
+- express yourself well, in English (LLMs can help a lot with this)
 - be kind to others

+It's completely fine to be motivated by being an "open source contributor" (I personally am), but it's important to consider open source contributions across the entire pipeline (from discovering a bug to implementing new features).

+Once you're comfortable with this, start your first PR and enjoy the journey!

 ## Feedback